alinush/6.824-lecture-notes/l20-argus.md

  - While 2PC helps a set of servers reach agreement, it it not fault tolerant or available (it cannot proceed when servers are down)
  - You might think you can do the calendar scheduling with Paxos by having both servers agree on the schedule op.
-However, while agreeing on the op will work committing the op will not: what if one server's user is busy during the scheduled time, it cannot commit the op.
-While the other one might be able to.
+However, while agreeing on the op will work, committing the op will not.
+For instance, what if one server's user is busy during the scheduled time?
+Then it cannot commit the op while the other one might be able to.
 Paxos doesn't help solve that conflict.

 Atomic distributed transactions: write your transaction code without thinking